ClaudiaInSweden/hanneles_art_gallery/README.md

 ![All Paintings page](https://hanneles-art-gallery.s3.eu-north-1.amazonaws.com/readme-docs/paintings.jpg)

+The buttons "Update" and "Delete" are only visible for logged in administrators of the page.

 ### Painting details

-Again, the focus is on the painting and the user has to scroll down to see the price.
+Again, the focus is on the painting and the user might need to scroll down to see the price.

 To keep the interest alive and display a full collection of the artwork it's decided to leave the sold paintings in the shop but with a "SOLD" label and no price and no "Add to cart" button available.
 At the time of project submission there is not yet an automatically function implemented to change the status of a painting.
 This is possible through the product management page which is available for superusers.
 However, an automated function should be implemented in phase 2.